UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 TODO: real future in Rust

 Under the hood, the Rust compiler is actually transforming our asynchronous function into a state-machine.
-That is why we can only use `await` inside of an `async` function, because it needs to be treated differently than an ordinary function in order to work asynchronously.
+That is why we can only use `.await` inside of an `async` function, because it needs to be treated differently than an ordinary function in order to work asynchronously.

 :::info
 Asynchronous programming is widely used in web development.
 In JavaScript, the equivalent of a `Future` would be a `Promise`.